 Why Not Relocate the Beavers?

 Here in Massachusetts and many other states it is against the law to relocate wildlife.
 This is because many animals that are removed from their home areas (including beavers who are very territorial), suffer and die.
 In addition, relocating wildlife can just transfer the problem to someone else’s property and can contribute to the spread of wildlife disease.
 When relocation is not an option any trapped beaver should be killed in a humane manner.
 According to Euthanasia Guidelines from the American Veterinary Medical Association trapped animals such as beavers should never be drowned.

 Beaver relocation programs have been initiated in some western U.S. states where beaver densities are lower than desired.
 In 1985 Sherri Tippie founded Wildlife 2000 in Colorado and she has successfully relocated hundreds of beaver families that otherwise would have been killed.
 More recently other western states have started more relocation programs.
 These programs relocate an entire beaver family unit from an area where conflicts with humans are occurring, to suitable habitat where the benefits of beaver dams are needed for salmon recovery, stream restoration, biodiversity, water storage, etc. However, many relocated beavers do not survive relocation.
 Therefore, whenever possible it is best to leave beavers where they are and implement long term solutions for any conflicts.

 What About Trapping Beavers?

 Beaver Solutions LLC™ offers licensed, humane beaver trapping services in MA.
-Trapping to remove all the problematic beavers may be necessary in areas where flow devices are not feasible, such as sites where there is little or no tolerance for any water level elevation from a beaver dam.
-Trapping should only be used as a last resort.
+Trapping to remove all the problematic beavers may be necessary in areas where flow management devices or other nonlethal beaver control methods are not feasible, such as sites where there is little or no tolerance for any water level elevation from a beaver dam.
+Beaver removal and trapping should only be used as a last resort.

 Are Permits Needed in Massachusetts to Trap Beavers?